 Emission-free science and research

-As one would expect from a ship tasked with studying the ocean, the Earth 300 is designed for emission-free navigation.
-The giant sphere ship could reportedly be powered by a nuclear technology known as molten salt reactors (MSR) capable of providing sustainable and clean energy with lower costs than other types of propulsion.
-Research on SRMs stalled in the 70s, although the power source has made a comeback in recent years.
+As you would expect from a vessel tasked with studying the ocean, Earth 300 is designed for emissions-free navigation.
+The ship with the giant sphere may reportedly be powered by a nuclear technology known as molten salt reactors (MSR) capable of providing sustainable and clean energy at lower costs than other types of propulsion.
+Research on MSRs stalled in the 70s, although the power source has made a comeback in recent years.

 In fact, the Danish startup Seaborg Technologies has recently launched projects for the development of marine reactors of this type.
 I talked about it here.